hpc/charliecloud/doc-src/faq.rst

 two solutions:

 1. Unpack the image into a different filesystem, such as :code:`tmpfs` or local disk.
 Consult your local admins for a recommendation.
+Note that :code:`tmpfs` is a lot faster than Lustre.

 2. Use the :code:`-w` switch to leave the image mounted read-write.
 Note that this has may have an impact on reproducibility (because the application can